vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/submission-template.md

 #### Were you able to complete the base functionality?

-I was able to get all base functionality complete
+I was able to get all base functionality complete.

 #### Which extensions, if any, did you complete?

-...sad face
+I didnt get to any of the suggested extensions, but I did put in functionality to delete projects.

 # Code Quality